benpolinsky/bp_custom_fields/README.md

 4. Install Migrations/Rake db (1/2 automated in install)
 4. Add include BpCustomFields::Fieldable to models (could generate rake task)
 5. Add display_custom_fields helper to forms
+6. Probably want to add javascripts (and css?) to you file

 ## ...and front end usage